Kirill Strelnikov: 2021 World Short Course Championships

 In December 2021, at the 2021 World Short Course Championships held at Etihad Arena in Abu Dhabi, United Arab Emirates, Strelnikov swam the breaststroke leg of the 4×50 metre mixed medley relay in the final, splitting a 26.02 to help achieve a fourth-place finish in 1:37.44.
 For his other relay, the 4×50 metre medley relay two days later, he split a 25.62 for the breaststroke leg of the relay to help win the gold medal in a new time Championships record time of 1:30.51 with finals relay teammates Kliment Kolesnikov (backstroke), Andrey Minakov (butterfly), and Vladimir Morozov (freestyle).
 Concluding racing at the Championships with the 50 metre breaststroke, he placed tenth in the semifinals with a time of 26.33 seconds.

 As part of a reactionary ban enacted by the Court of Arbitration for Sport following accusations of widespread doping in Russia and spanning 17 December 2020 to 16 December 2022, the Russian team, including Strelnikov, competed using the name Russian Swimming Federation at the World Championships.

 2022: Banned twice for being Russian

 On 3 March 2022, European aquatic sport governing body, LEN, shot down the continued return of Strelnikov at their competitions, banning him and all other Russians and Belarusians from their competitions indefinitely.
 Over one month later, on 21 April 2022, the world aquatic sport governing body, FINA, also shut down his opportunity to grow his racing experience at their competitions, banning him and all other Russians and Belarusians through at least the end of the year.
 His times achieved in the 2022 year following the implementation of the FINA ban did not count for world records nor world rankings.
 At the 2022 Russian Solidarity Games, with the short course swimming competition contested in Kazan in November, he won the bronze medal with a time of 26.03 seconds, finishing within one-tenth of a second of gold medalist Ilya Shymanovich.

+2023

+Eleven days before the start of the 2023 Russian National Swimming Championships, on 5 April, World Aquatics (formerly FINA) announced the continuation of its 2022 ban on Russians and Belarusians from its competitions.
+In the semifinals of the 100 metre breaststroke on the first day of the 2023 Russian National Championships in April in Kazan, Strelnikov received a b-classification with a time of 1:01.03 and overall ranking of tenth.
+He ranked fourth in the morning preliminaries of the 50 metre breaststroke on the fifth day with a 27.19 and qualified for the evening semifinals.
+He reiterated a fourth-rank performance in the semifinals with a time of 27.16 seconds, qualifying for the final the following day.
+The following, and final, day, he placed sixth in the final with a time of 27.24 seconds.